SandeshBashyal/Pytorch_free_code_camp/README.md

 # Pytorch_Learning
-This is the repo for learning pytorch from freecodecamp and other materials and will be specified.
+- Learning Pytorch from freecodecamp
+- Working in jupyter notebooks from google colab and linked with GitHub
+- Also will be working in python files from local computer